 On a similar note, HOA boards can also become liable if they do not enforce community rules and regulations properly.
 For example, the board may impose fines on a homeowner who breaks the rules but lets it pass when another homeowner does it.
 HOA board members should be impartial, so personal relationships must not factor in HOA rule enforcement.

 To prevent lawsuits and other legal issues. the HOA should have a standard procedure for dealing with violations.
 This should also be clearly stated in your community’s bylaws.
 Make sure that each case of non-compliance is subject to the same procedures.

 Possible Issues With HOA Rule Compliance and Enforcement

-It can be difficult to enforce HOA rules since there are only a few board members and possibly dozens to hundreds of homeowners.
+It can be difficult to enforce HOA rules since there are only a few board members and hundreds of homeowners.
 If you are a large community that struggles with HOA rule compliance and enforcement, it may be a good time to consider HOA management services.

 An HOA manager can help the board by handling rule violations.
 Your HOA management will be the one to contact homeowners, send notices, follow up cases, and pursue further action when needed.
 HOA management can also perform many other duties for the board such as financial management, collection services, back-office services, and insurance services.